robzed/ukmarsey/README.md

 |  me  |   14   | Curve - Left 50%, Right 25%         |
 |  mf  |   15   | Curve - Left 75%, Right 50%         |

+## Resetting and getting the Pi in sync with the Arduino.

+Since the longest command is 2 bytes, send ^ repeatidly with a 20ms gap until you receive a RST message.
+Then try ? and v looking at the responses.
+If they don't succeeed, then repeat the entire sequencies.

 ## Where to find more information